MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 When the activation is complete, a green success banner shows.
 In the banner, select **Click here to see the onboarded servers** to jump to the **Settings > Identities > Sensors** page, where you can check your sensor health.

+## Test activated capabilties

-The first time you activate Defender for Identity capabilities on your domain controller, it may take up to an hour to show as **Running** on the **Sensors** page.
+The first time you activate Defender for Identity capabilities on your domain controller, it may take up to an hour for the first sensor to show as **Running** on the **Sensors** page.
 Subsequent activations show within five minutes.

-## Test activated capabilties

 Defender for Identity capabilities on domain controllers currently support the following Defender for Identity functionality: